davydr/medium/thunderdome/Readme.md

-# Kubernetes Deployment Script
+# Thunderdome Battle Setup

-This Python script automates the deployment and management of containerized applications within a Kubernetes cluster.
-It utilizes API calls to manage deployments, configure namespaces, and ensure proper resource allocation based on an Excel spreadsheet that details the deployment specifications.
+This Python script automates the definition of tasks within a battle for scoring.
+This makes it easy to use the battle to aggregate scores across a sprint.

 ## Prerequisites